bswhitneyWM/Data410-Project2/index.md

 print("Best Parameters:", best_params_rf)
 ```

 This process of splitting the data into trainging and testing sets and scanning for optimal hyperparameters was exectued for both the cars dataset and the Boston housing dataset.
 The optimal parameters were then used when calculating the crossvalidated mean squared error for each model.

-## Cars Dataset

 For both models I performed a 5-fold crossvalidation to obtain the crossvalidated mean squared error.
 I chose to use 5 folds because there were 392 observations in the car data, leaving roughly 78 observations for each fold.
 Anything less than this would have been too small a validation sample in my opinion.
+Random states were utilized to ensure results are reproducible.
 The code for obtaining each crossvalidated mean squared error are shown in their respective sections below.

 ### Locally Weighted Regression
+When calculating the crossvalidated mse, the data was always normalized before being passed to the 'lowess_reg' function.
+The model with **tau = 0.1** and the **Epanechnikov kernel** identified earlier was used with every fold.
+The Locally Weighted Regression produced a **crossvalidated MSE =  18.004**.
+The code used to obtain this is shown below.

 ```python
 kf = KFold(n_splits=5, random_state=13, shuffle=True)